 TEGRE is different from the C-Certificate in that it is shorter, less expensive, and focused specifically on the area of reading.
 The government-endorsed curricula will be divided into three modules: Phonological Awareness and Phonics, Fluency and Accuracy, and Vocabulary and Comprehension – each offering 30 hours of classroom instruction.
 Modules will be offered on four consecutive Saturdays, from 8 a.m. to 5 p.m.
 Teachers who successfully complete all three modules will receive an endorsement certification from the Ministry of Education.

 All modules will be taught by [a] certified Association of Literacy Educators trainers who themselves have undergone over 180 hours of intensive training in early grade reading pedagogy.

 The tuition for each module will be US$20.
 In addition, a registration fee of US$10, required before the beginning of each module, will cover administrative fees, a Module Materials Packet with all necessary hand-outs, and a module takeaway designed to be used in the classroom.

 For the 2019-20 school year, pilot sites will be in Margibi and Bong.

 The Association of Literacy Educators is a Liberian NGO with a mission to improve the reading knowledge and teaching skills of primary grade teachers using Liberia Reads! methodology.
 Liberia Reads! is a highly effective, low-cost curriculum specifically developed by Geri Melosh, a former Peace Corps teacher, for Liberian educators.
 An independent assessment of Liberia Reads! students found that 73 percent of assessed third-graders met or exceeded international reading benchmarks.

+This is a paid press release.
 Featured photo by the Association of Literacy Educators